After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 The menu had tantalizing items: Sheep’s Yogurt with Berries, Soft-boiled Eggs over Black Trumpet Mushrooms, Buttered Carrots “cooked in hay”, and Honey Pie with Rum Mousse.
 We saw food carried to tables: everything was plated perfectly.

 We wanted to wash our hands before eating.
-The lavatory is upstairs—where the chef’s elegant restaurant is (named for himself).
+The lavatory is upstairs—where the chef’s fine-dining restaurant is (named for himself).
 While I was upstairs, I saw him arrive for work—with his knives rolled up in a satchel—and everybody smiled genuinely to greet him.
 That sincerity proves that he’s a respected employer.
-Near the lavatories, I peered over the railing and had a nice view of Eska’s pastry chefs.

 The men’s room was sleek and immaculate, and it was equipped with soap and hand lotion.

-Eska sources almost all of its seasonal ingredients from local foragers in the Bohemian Forest, farmers, and fish farm owners.
+Eska sources almost all of its seasonal ingredients from local farmers, foragers in the Bohemian Forest, and fish farm owners.
 Meat comes from Prague’s best supplier: Amaso.
 Coffee is supplied by Nordbeans, and many of the wines are Czech, German, Austrian, Italian, and French champagne.
 The culinary team churns its own butter, mixes its own mustard, smokes catfish, ages its own sourdough for 14 hours, and bakes the city’s best rye bread—all on the premises!
 The ovens are fueled by wood-burning furnaces that use beech logs.
 Chef Stangl enforces a waste-reduction program that we saw popularized in Scandinavia.
 For example, vegetable skins and peels are used in further recipes.

 Our order was fulfilled promptly and “served with a smile” from a blonde woman.
 I drank a perfectly-pulled espresso, made from a sleek machine.